Skip to main content

 What we are looking for

 We actively seek students who want to investigate the future of narrative environments and grow their expertise within the creative, cultural and commercial sectors.
+We are especially interested in students interested in engaging with philosophy, technology, and society.
 We seek resourceful, talented and ambitious individuals who work well in multidisciplinary teams.
 The college's strong international profile is reflected in the broad cultural mix of our students and our international studio placements and exchanges.

 Apply now